 Then the artist photographs the composition and prints the pictures in a limited edition using the Cibachrome technique.

-Then, they used over 3600 kg of trash to make enormous sculpture-portraits and photographed them.
+Then, they used over 3 tons of trash to make enormous sculpture portraits and photographed them.
 The pictures were auctioned or sold to exhibitions for $300,000, all devolved to the association.

 Muniz believes that art can transform garbage, but also the lives of a part of the society that had been forgotten.
 Waste Land received great media coverage that changed the lives of the catadores (the pickers of garbage) and of the surrounding environment.